PrefectHQ/prefect-aws/docs/ecs_guide.md

     To avoid hardcoding your API key into the task definition JSON see [how to add environment variables to the container definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-secrets-manager.html#secrets-envvar-secrets-manager-update-container-definition).

-### Step 3: Create an ECS Service to run your Worker
+### Step 3: Create an ECS Service to host your Worker

 Finally, you can create an service that will manage your Prefect worker.